matyus/matyus.github.com/_posts/2023-02-10-did-they-pass-the-coding-exercise.md

 Since hiring is an extremely expensive process (in terms of time, energy, money, everything), derisking each new hire is immensely important.

-## Conclusion
+## Recovery

-You can gain experience in a lot of different ways and it’s my job to glean meaningful information from certain metrics.

-It doesn’t necessarily mean: how many jobs did you have, and how many years did you work at each of those jobs.

-It does necessarily mean: what did you learn and how did you grow while you working that job?
+As a candidate, it's takes a lot to put yourself out there in an interview.

+You might feel good about how everything went but still not get the job.

+Conversely, I wouldn't want a candidate accepting a job offer that they didn't feel good about.

+You can't force these things.

 Fitness is not singular.
-A power lifter and a marathon runner aren’t equal.
+A power lifter and a marathon runner aren’t exactly interachangeable.

-We need to know what we’re looking for in order to know how and what we should hire for because nothing is more unfortunate than interviewing a really amazing powerlifter when all your team needs is a marathoner.
+There will be times where our team interviews an amazing marathoner but we know we need a strong power lifter, and we have to pass on the marathoner.

+You can't let your sense of self-worth be dictated by the number of offers you get—especially in a tough job market—where your livelihood could literally be on the line.

+It's not something to be take personally, unfortunately this is business.